awslabs/ec2-spot-workshops/content/efficient-and-resilient-ec2-auto-scaling/lab1/90-enable-warm-pool.md

 echo $activity Duration: $(($end_time - $start_time))"s" || echo "Current activity is still in progress.."
 ```

-As you can see from the following results, launching an instance into a Warm Pool took a similar length of time to launching an instance directly into the Auto Scaling group.
+As you can see from the following results, launching an instance into a warm pool took a similar length of time to launching an instance directly into the Auto Scaling group.

 ```
 Launching a new EC2 instance into warm pool: i-0ea10fdc59a07df6e Duration: 260s